 - A fire management plan shall be developed by the IWMC occupier; - Adequate firefighting equipment shall be provided at the IWMC, and placed at locations easy to access.
-The current design of the IWMC includes a fire alarm system as well as firefighting equipments; - the IWMC occupier shall be able to show that firefighting capacity of the IWMC is sufficient to suppress and minimize the incidence and impact of fires; - training and awareness raising on firefighting shall be conducted on a regular basis for the workers; and - signs shall be kept on the premises stating that open flames are not permitted on site.
+The current design of the IWMC includes a fire alarm system as well as firefighting equipment; - The IWMC occupier shall be able to show that firefighting capacity of the IWMC is sufficient to suppress and minimize the incidence and impact of fires; and - Workers shall be trained to use the firefighting equipment and able to manage fire outbreaks. - Signs shall be kept on the premises stating that open flames are not permitted on site.